jcheng31/MicroHeartBeat/README.md

 This helper class was originally created for the [AgentIntervals](https://github.com/jcheng31/AgentIntervals) app.
 It's essentially just a wrapper around the stock `Timer` class, but with several methods to add useful functionality.

 ## Quick Start
 Include the contents of the bin/Release folder in your project, and add a reference to `MicroHeartBeat.dll`.
+Alternatively, just drop `HeartBeat.cs` in your project.

 ## Example Usage
     public class ExampleClass